thelabnyc/wagtail_blog/README.md

 Out of box Disqus coming someday - but it's pretty easy to add manually following the Disqus documentation and overriding templates.

 Feel free to contribute other comment implimentations.

+# Hacking

+The included docker-compose file should make it easy to get up and running.

+1. Install docker and docker-compose
+2. `docker-compose up`
+3. `docker-compose run --rm web ./manage.py migrate`
+4. `docker-compose run --rm web ./manage.py createsuperuser`
+5. Log in and create a blog index page with blog pages to see a very basic implimentation.